Cinque Terre: Transport and tourism

 Access to Cinque Terre by car is possible, but parking is a major issue.
 The best method of transportation is by train.
 Trains run from La Spezia and Genoa to all five towns within the Cinque Terre, as well as to major regional and national destinations.
 The Cinque Terre railway stations are located on the Genoa-Pisa line.
 Most long-distance trains do not stop at all five Cinque Terre towns, making it necessary to transfer to regional trains or the Cinque Terre Express.
 Some intercity trains also stop at Monterosso Station.

 A scheduled passenger ferry runs between Levanto and La Spezia, stopping at all of the main villages except Corniglia, which does not have a landing point, as it is not located on the coast.
 Boats also connect to Genoa's Old Harbour, Lerici, and Porto Venere.

 Paths

 There are many walking trails in the park.
 They are named according to the SVA numbering system, although it is common to hear trails referred to by their previous numbers, causing confusion to visitors.

-The most popular path is known as the Sentiero Verde Azzurro ("Blue Trail"), used to connect the five villages.
+The most popular path is known as the Sentiero Azzurro ("Blue Trail"), used to connect the five villages.
 Due to the unstable terrain, landslides frequently cause portions of the trails to be closed.
 The Sentiero Azzurro section from Riomaggiore to Manarola, called the Via dell'Amore ("Love Walk"), was closed between late 2019 and February 2025.